 Section 162(m) of the Internal Revenue Code generally does not allow a tax deduction to public companies for compensation in excess of \$1 million paid to any NEO.
 Certain compensation is specifically exempt from the deduction limit to the extent that it does not exceed \$1 million during any fiscal year or is "performance based" as defined in Section 162(m).
 For 2008, approximately \$16,000 of compensation paid to Mr. John Cato was non-deductible under Section 162(m).
+For 2009, approximately \$44,000 of compensation paid to Mr. Cato was non-deductible under Section 162(m).
 The Committee included a performance-based vesting requirement in the 2007 LTI awards, which qualified the awards and the related dividend distributions as performance-based compensation under Section 162(m).
-The LTI awards made by the Committee at its 2008 meeting to all NEO's including Mr. Cato and 2009 meeting to all NEO's except Mr. Cato and the related dividend distributions do not qualify as performance-based compensation under Section 162(m).
+The LTI awards made by the Committee at its 2008 meeting to all NEO's including Mr. Cato and 2009 and 2010 meetings to all NEO's except Mr. Cato and the related dividend distributions do not qualify as performance-based compensation under Section 162(m).
 The Committee believes that this will have a minimal tax effect on the Company and is appropriate for the reasons provided above.

 In addition to Section 162(m), the Committee, with the assistance of management, considered other tax and accounting provisions in developing the pay programs for our NEOs, including the CEO.
-These include the accounting treatment of various types of equity-based compensation under Statement of Financial Accounting Standard No.123(R), as well as the overall income tax rules applicable to various forms of compensation.
+These include the accounting treatment of various types of equity-based compensation under Financial Accounting Standards Board Accounting Standards Codification Topic 78, as well as the overall income tax rules applicable to various forms of compensation.
 Nevertheless, the focus in the design of the NEO compensation program was to retain and motivate NEOs, not to achieve tax or regulatory advantages.